-- (a) Unless the context indicates a contrary intention, in this Constitution: - (i) a reference to the Corporations Act is to the Corporations Act in force in relation to the Company after taking into account any waiver, modification or exemption which is in force either generally or in relation to the Company; and
+- (a) Unless the context indicates a contrary intention, in this Constitution: - a reference to the Corporations Act is to the Corporations Act in force in relation to the Company after taking into account any waiver, modification or exemption which is in force either generally or in relation to the Company; and - (ii) a word or phrase given a meaning in the Corporations Act has the same meaning in this Constitution where it relates to the same matters as the

-- (ii) a word or phrase given a meaning in the Corporations Act has the same meaning in this Constitution where it relates to the same matters as the matters for which it is defined in the Corporations Act, unless that word or phrase is otherwise defined in this Constitution. - (b) The replaceable rules in the Corporations Act do not apply to the Company.
+Make a Difference...
+Be an allied health professional matters for which it is defined in the Corporations Act, unless that word or phrase is otherwise defined in this Constitution.

+(b) The replaceable rules in the Corporations Act do not apply to the Company.